camwestwood/xapi/vocabulary.md

 ### VLE Module ID

-http://xapi.jisc.ac.uk/extensions/vle_mod_id is a plugin specific extension, to hold the VLE course's module id, as defined in the [Jisc UDD](https://github.com/jiscdev/analytics-udd/blob/master/udd/module_vle_map.md).
-It is therefore not required.
+http://xapi.jisc.ac.uk/extensions/vle_mod_id is a courseArea identifier.
+It is used in the module_VLE_map entity of the UDD to link module instances to course areas.
+Note that several module instances (as identified by their UDD MOD_INSTANCE_ID) can link to one courseArea.

 <table>
 <tr><th align="left">Label</th><td>VLE Module ID</td></tr>